Killian Dain: New Japan Pro Wrestling (2022)

 On the June 4, 2022 episode of NJPW Strong, Big Damo made his debut in New Japan Pro Wrestling losing to Tomohiro Ishii.

 Personal life

 Mackle is a lifelong supporter of Premier League team Manchester United and NBA team Orlando Magic.
 He has stated that he believes wrestling – unlike other sports – can be a uniting factor for people in his native Belfast as there are "no (sectarian) affiliations" in wrestling.
 He stated that he would not support Scottish football because there is "a lot of connotations" with sectarianism.
 He grew up in what he described as a mixed area and is conscious of keeping political affiliations out of his public life.

 On January 17, 2019, Mackle married fellow WWE wrestler, Nicola Glencross, known by her ring name Nikki Cross.

 Other media

 Dain appears as a playable character in the video games WWE 2K18 and WWE 2K19.

-Damo has also appeared on the YouTube wrestling quiz show Quizzlemania, hosted by Adam Blampied on the "Parts Funknown" channel.